trebisky/stm32f411/README.md

 microcontroller that is found on so called "black pill" boards from China.
 I received my first of these on 11-20-2020 and away we go.

+Compared to the F103 on the blue pill:

+* 512K flash (instead of 128K or 64K)
+* 128K ram (instead of 20K)
+* They cost $4 (instead of $2)

+For many things, the F103 is entirely adequate, but these give a nice option when you need more.

 Many of these examples are based on my STM32F103 projects on the so called "blue pill" boards.
 You can find these projects here: